kevinngonzales/week_5_meme_generator/README.md

 ## About
 A meme generator!
 User can click a button and generate a random meme image.
+User can also customize text on image through two input boxes, one for top text and one for bottom text.

 ## Technologies
 **Languages:** Javascript, HTML, CSS